shigakiD/gkmPWM/README.md

 ```

 These both output <i>GM12878_10_6_30_gkmPWMlasso.out</i>, which contains the following columns:
-1. Cluster ID: The cluster to which the PWM belongs.  gkmPWMlasso clusters PWMs to prevent linear dependence and redundant features.
+1. <u>Cluster ID</u>: The cluster to which the PWM belongs.  gkmPWMlasso clusters PWMs to prevent linear dependence and redundant features.
-2. ID: The number of the motif from (1) as it as appears in the memefile input.
+2. <u>ID</u>: The number of the motif from (1) as it as appears in the memefile input.
-3. MOTIF ID: The name of the motif in the memefile
+3. <u>MOTIF ID</u>: The name of the motif in the memefile
-4. Weight: The regression weight of the motif.
+4. <u>Weight</u>: The regression weight of the motif.
-5. Z-score: The number of standard deviations of the average of the top gapped k-mers weights.
+5. <u>Z-score</u>: The number of standard deviations of the average of the top gapped k-mers weights.
 The number of gapped k-mers used depends on the combination of optional parameters '<i>l</i>', '<i>k</i>', and '<i>KmerFrac</i>'.
-6. Importance: The relative increase in error when removing that PWM from the list of features.
+6. <u>Importance</u>: The relative increase in error when removing that PWM from the list of features.

 You can create a pdf of the output by running <i>plotMotif.py</i> in the visualization directory.
 The parameters required are:
 1. gkmPWMlasso output: <i>lassofile</i> passed to --info